aphyr/distsys-class/README.markdown

   - This causes all kinds of havoc in, say, metrics collection
   - And debugging it is *hard*
   - TCP gives you flow control and repacks logical messages into packets
-    - You'll need to re-build flow-control and backpressure
+    - You'll need to re-build flow-control and back-pressure
   - TLS over UDP is a thing, but tough
 - UDP is really useful where TCP FSM overhead is prohibitive
   - Memory pressure